google/earthengine-community/tutorials/beginner-cookbook-for-geospatial-analysis/index.md

 ```javascript
 var result = input.map(functionName);
 ```
-Mapping a function over a collection sends the each element of the collection to a different server to be processed.
+Mapping a function over a collection applies the function to every element in the collection.

 ---